ldapple99/personal-website/content/posts/2023/02/confusion-of-the-month-esoteric-programming-languages-what-are-they-why.md

 ### CHICKEN

-Do you only know one word and it is 'chicken'?
+Do you only know one word?
+And it is 'chicken'?
 Well, you're in luck!
 Created by Torbjörn Söderstedt, CHICKEN is a PL with only two language commands: `chicken` and `\n`

 Basically, the number of `chicken` you write before a new line corresponds to a different instruction to the interpretor.
 So for example, if you type 4 chickens before a new line then you called a *rooster* instruction which does your standard *multiply* command.
 7 chickens, and you get a *peck* instruction which corresponds to the standard *store* command.